-The fund is a mixed fund where the risk is due to the fund's allocation between the equity, fixed income securities and alternative investment asset classes.
-An investment in equities, equity funds and alternative investments is associated with high risk and can fluctuate significantly over time.
+The fund is a mixed fund where the risk depends on the allocation between the equity and fixed income investment asset classes.
+Investment in equities and equity funds is associated with high risk and returns in the fund can vary significantly over time.
 An investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, the value of the fixed income securities declines and can have a negative impact on the fund's returns.
 A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
-The fixed interest duration on holdings in the fund can vary significantly over time.
+The fixed interest duration of the holdings in the fund can fluctuate significantly over time.
 The fund may make concentrated investments with regard to regions and sectors.
 This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions or sectors.
-Given that the fund's investments are made in foreign equities denominated in another currency other than the fund's base currency, an investment in the fund is associated with currency risk.
+Given that the fund's investments are made in foreign securities denominated in another currency other than the fund's base currency, an investment in the fund is associated with currency risk.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
-The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
-The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
+The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a lower credit quality is high.

+The fund may invest in derivatives as part of its investment focus to create returns in the fund and to create leverage.
 Investments in derivatives can increase the fund's sensitivity to market fluctuations.

-The sustainability risk, i.e., an environmental-, social- or corporate governance-related event or condition that could cause an actual or potential significant adverse impact on a company's value, is managed through the inclusion of companies based on sustainability analyses. exclusion, as well as engagement in the form of dialogue and active corporate governance.
+The sustainability risk, i.e., an environmental-, social- or corporate governance-related event or condition that could cause an actual or potential significant adverse impact on a company's value, is managed through the inclusion of companies based on sustainability analyses, exclusion, as well as engagement in the form of dialogue and active corporate governance.
 The sustainability risks are systematically measured and followed up by the Management Company.
 If a sustainability risk occurs, it can have an actual or potential adverse impact on the value of an investment.
 Examples of sustainability risks include the consequences of environmental degradation (e.g., ban that requires the adaptation or sale of business operations, lower demand, difficulties in obtaining financing or physical risks that deplete resources and natural disasters), the consequences of human rights violations, workers' rights, equality, corruption and bribes, as well as the consequences of inadequate corporate governance.
 Accordingly, environmental-, social-, and governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.